 For the 2021-2022 school year, following a thorough review of the ELP indicator, no modifications will be made to the methodology used to calculate Proficiency, Annual Progress, or Safe Harbor for individual students.
-The central modification to this indicator will be to perform the calculations using only a single-year ELL roster, comprised of all ELLs who tested on the NYSESLAT in the 2021-2022 school year.
-This single, current-year ELL roster would include current scores from the 2021-2022 school year on the NYSESLAT and ELA Regents/NYSTP exams to calculate current year Proficiency (as in a typical year, Proficiency is reached when an ELL scores either (1) a Level 5 on the NYSESLAT or (2) a combination of a Level 4 on the NYSESLAT and a passing score on the ELA Regents/NYSTP), and historical data on the NYSESLAT allowing for the greatest opportunity for a student to show growth through the calculation of Annual Progress and Safe Harbor.
+The central modification to this indicator will be to perform the calculations using only a single-year ELL roster, comprised of all ELLs who tested on the NYSESLAT in the 2021-2022 school year (the roster includes all students who took the 2021-2022 NYSESLAT and their prior year NYSESLAT, and initial NYSESLAT results).
+This single, current-year ELL roster would include current scores from the 2021-2022 school year on the NYSESLAT (including prior year and initial year results) and ELA Regents/NYSTP exams to calculate current year Proficiency (as in a typical year, Proficiency is reached when an ELL scores either (1) a Level 5 on the NYSESLAT or (2) a combination of a Level 4 on the NYSESLAT and a passing score on the ELA Regents/NYSTP), and historical data on the NYSESLAT allowing for the greatest opportunity for a student to show growth through the calculation of Annual Progress and Safe Harbor.

-5. \boxtimes School Quality or Student Success Indicator(s).
+5. ⊠ School Quality or Student Success Indicator(s).
 Describe each School Quality or Student Success indicator that is proposed to be added or modified for the 2021-2022 school year.